kcsoc/retreat_presentation/index.md

 prāptasya kalyāṇa-guṇārṇavasya\
 vande guroḥ śrī-caraṇāravindam

-The spiritual master is receiving benediction from the ocean of mercy.
-Just as a cloud pours water on a forest fire to extinguish it, so the spiritual master delivers the materially afflicted world by extinguishing the blazing fire of material existence.
-I offer my respectful obeisances unto the lotus feet of such a spiritual master, who is an ocean of auspicious qualities.
+The spiritual teacher is receiving benediction from the ocean of mercy.
+Just as a cloud pours water on a forest fire to extinguish it, so the spiritual teacher delivers the materially afflicted world by extinguishing the blazing fire of material existence.
+I offer my respectful obeisances unto the lotus feet of such a spiritual teacher, who is an ocean of auspicious qualities.

 ---